Introduction to AA2A

 AA2A (Artists Access to Art Colleges) provides artists and designer-makers with access to workshops and equipment in our host universities and colleges.
 We also provide students with information on self-employment, bridging the gap between studying and building a creative career.

-- Placements are free for artists with the average scheme costing host universities £1,400
+- Placements are free for artists with the host universities covering the cost of the scheme

 - Hosts choose their own artists, offering at least 100 hours access usually between October and June

 - Artists work alongside students and act as positive career role models, offering to do up to three sessions (e.g. talks or demonstrations)

 - AA2A’s employability package supports students and graduates with self-employment information specifically aimed at creatives

 - Schemes also include web profiles for artists to document their residency, Creative Support Groups, AA2A Plus Collections and Student Reps etc.